soumyadip23m/TicTacToe/README.md

 # TicTacToe
-It's a simple project on a simple game which is Tic Tac Toe. in this project I html, css and js is used.
+It's a simple project on a simple game which is Tic Tac Toe. in this project html, css and js is used.